Skip to contents

 Hardware Shared computing resources Dedicated hardware allocation

-Wait Times Variable, unknowable in advance Predictable, minimal queuing, ~30s for first request
+Wait Times Variable, unknowable in advance Predictable, ~30s for cold start

 Production Ready Not recommended for production Recommended for production use

-Use Case Casual usage, testing, prototyping Production applications, consistent performance
+Use Case Casual usage, testing, prototyping Production applications

 Scalability Limited by shared resources Scales with dedicated allocation

-Model Coverage Commonly-used models, models selected by Hugging Face Virtually all models on the Hub are available
+Model Coverage Commonly-used models, models selected by HF Virtually all models on the Hub